simaaron/simaaron.github.io/_posts/2015-12-08-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 #### Extreme and unpredictable outliers
 It was well-documented from the start, and much discussed in the competition forum, that a large proportion of the hourly rain gauge measurements were not be trusted (e.g. clogged rain gauges).
 Given that some of these values are several orders of magnitude higher than what is physically possible anywhere on earth, the MAE values participants were reporting were dominated by these extreme outliers.
 However, since the evaluation metric was the MAE rather than the root mean squared error (RMSE), one can simply view the outliers as an annoying source of extrinsic noise in the evaluation scores; the absolute values of the MAE are however, in my view, close to meaningless without prior knowledge of typical weather patterns in the US midwest.

 The approach I and many others took was simply to exclude from the training set the rain gauges with readings above 70mm/h.
 Over the course of the competition I experimented with several different thresholds from 53mm to 73mm, and did a few runs where I removed this pre-processing step altogether.
-Contrary to what was reported in the previous version of this competition, this had very little effect on the performance of the model (positive or negative); it appears, and I speculate, that the RNN models had learnt to ignore the outliers, as suggested by the reasonable maximum values of expected hourly rain gauge levels predicted for the test set (~40-50mm/h).
+Contrary to what was reported in the previous version of this competition, this had very little effect on the performance of the model (positive or negative); it appears, and I speculate, that the RNN models had learnt to ignore the outliers, as suggested by the very reasonable maximum values of expected hourly rain gauge levels predicted for the test set (~45-55mm/h).

 #### Variable sequence lengths and non-standardised time labels
 The weather radar sequences varied in length from one to 19 readings per hourly rain gauge record.
 Furthermore these readings were taken at seemingly random points within the hour.
-This was not your typical time-series dataset (EEG waveforms, daily stock market prices, etc).
+In other words, this was not your typical time-series dataset (EEG waveforms, daily stock market prices, etc).

 One attractive feature of RNNs is that they accept input sequences of varying lengths due to weight sharing in the hidden layers.
-Because of this, I did no pre-processing beyond removing the outliers (as described above) and replacing any missing radar feature values with zero; I retained each the timestamp as a component in the feature vector and preserved the sequential nature of the input.
+Because of this, I did not do any pre-processing beyond removing the outliers (as described above) and replacing any missing radar feature values with zero; I retained each the timestamp as a component in the feature vector and preserved the sequential nature of the input.
+The goal was to implement an end-to-end learning framework and for that reason, plus a touch of laziness, I did not bother with any feature engineering.

 #### Excluded information in the training set
 The training set consists of data from the first 20 days of each month and the test set data from the remaining days of the month.
 This ensured that the training and test sets are more or less independent.
-However, as was pointed out in the competition forum, because the calendar time and location data was not provided, it was impossible to construct a truly independent local validation holdout subset; there was no way of ensuring that any two gauge readings were not correlated in time or space.
+However, as was pointed out in the competition forum, because the calendar time and location information was not provided, it was impossible to construct a truly independent local validation holdout subset; specifically, there was no way of ensuring that any two gauge readings were not correlated in time or space.
 This has implications in that it was very difficult to detect cases of overfitting without submissions to the public leaderboard (see Training section below for more details).

 ### Data augmentation
 One common method to reduce overfitting is to augment the training set via label-preserving transformations on the data.
-The classic examples in image classification tasks are cropping and perturbations of the orientation, brightness and colour of the images.
+The classic examples in image classification tasks are cropping and shifting the image, and in many cases rotating, perturbing the brightness and colour of the images and [introducing noise](http://googleresearch.blogspot.co.uk/2015/07/how-google-translate-squeezes-deep.html).

-For the radar sequence data, I implemented a form of _dropin_ augmentation on the data where the sequences were lengthened to a fixed length by duplicating the vectors at random time points, as shown below:
+For the radar sequence data, I implemented a form of _dropin_ augmentation on the data where the sequences were lengthened to a fixed length in the time dimension by duplicating the vectors at random time points.
+This is loosely speaking the opposite of performing [dropout](http://arxiv.org/abs/1207.0580) on the input, hence the name.
+This is illustrated in the figure below:

 <figure>
 <center>
 <img src="/images/RNN_01.png" alt="Dropin augmentation" width="500">
 </center>
 <figcaption>
-'Dropin' augmentations of a length-5 sequence to length-8 sequences.
+_Dropin_ augmentations of a length-5 sequence to length-8 sequences.
 The number labels are the timestamps of the given data points (minutes past the hour).
-Note that the time-order of the augmented sequence is preserved.
+Note that the temporal partial order of the augmented sequence is preserved.
 </figcaption>
 </figure>

 Over the competition I experimented with fixed sequence lengths of 19, 21, 24 and 32 timepoints.
 I found that stretching out the sequence lengths beyond 21 timesteps was too aggressive as the models began to underfit.

 My original intention was to find a way to standardise the sequence lengths to facilitate mini-batch stochastic gradient descent training.
-However it soon became clear that it could be a useful way to force the network to learn to factor in the time _intervals_ between observations; specifically, the network is encouraged to _ignore_ readings when the intervals are zero.
-To the best of my knowledge this is a novel methodological idea.
+However it soon became clear that it could be a useful way to force the network to learn to factor in the time _intervals_ between observations; specifically, the network is encouraged to ignore readings when the intervals are zero.
+To the best of my knowledge this is a novel, albeit simple, methodological idea.

 ## RNN architecture
 The best performing architecture I found over the competition is a 5-layer deep stacked bidirectional (vanilla) RNN with 64-256 hidden units, with additional single dense layers after each hidden stack.
 At the top of the network the vector at each time position is fed into a dense layer with a single output before a Rectified Linear Unit (ReLU) non-linearity is applied.
 The final result is obtained by taking the mean of the predictions from each time position.
-I will explain the evolution of this model, which largely mirrors the way I developed my models, in figures below.
+I will explain the evolution of this model using figures in the following section.
+This roughly mirrors the way I developed the models over the course of the competition.

 ### Design evolution
 The basic model inspired by the _adding problem_ is a single layer RNN (Fig 3):